 Start with documents, not offers.
 Make sure your passport, work permit approval, study permit approval, proof of funds, insurance documents, school or job letters, and translations are easy to access.
 Keep digital copies and paper copies because border, bank, housing, and employer requests often happen before you feel settled.

-If you are coming from France on IEC or PVT, confirm the conditions attached to your category.
+If you are coming to Canada on IEC or Working Holiday, confirm the conditions attached to your category.
 A Working Holiday permit is different from Young Professionals or International Co-op.
 Your first Canadian decisions should match the type of work you are allowed to do.

 - Prepare proof of funds